JamesGT7/aircraft-analytical-design-tools/README.md

 "Wing_Plotter_2Taper.m" calculates the area and shape of the wing, using a double taper design.

 I would suggest the order of scripts to be:
-1. Constraints_incomplete
+1. Constraints
-2. Wing_Plotter (1 or 2 Taper, defines the wing shape possible)
+2. Wing_Plotter (1 or 2 Taper, defines the wing shape)
 3. HTail_Plotter
 4. VTail_Plotter
 5. (Optional, for solid wings) Foam_Wing_Structure_Calculator